Careers at Council

 3. Address the essential and desirable criteria:

-To maximise your chance of gaining an interview for a position, it is important that you address the essential and desirable criteria, as well as work skills and experiences.
-You can do this effectively through the use of examples from your previous work history.
-However, it is not sufficient to say, “I work well within a team environment” and you will need to outline specific situations you have been in.
+To maximise your chance of gaining an interview for a position, it is important that you address the essential and desirable criteria, as well as describe relevant work skills and experiences.
+It is not sufficient to just say, “I work well within a team environment”, instead you should effectively show this through the use of examples from your previous work history.
 For example – completing a certain task with workmates, working with voluntary groups to achieve a goal for the community etc.

 The selection panel cannot overlook any of the essential criteria and cannot add any new criteria not included in the advertisement, so it’s important that your responses are closely aligned with the criteria.
 If a large number of applicants meet all the essential criteria, the selection panel will compare all of the applications and choose to interview those applicants who best meet the criteria.